Thermal color change hair is made from polypropylene fiber that changes color in reaction to changes in temperature.

 For Blizzard Blue/Amethyst, the "warm" color is Blizzard Blue and the "cool" color is Amethyst.
 If it's stuck on Blizzard Blue, expose to something cold (like ice) to change it.
 If it's stuck on Amethyst, apply heat to change it.

-- In the fifth picture, Art By Domi (Etsy / Facebook / Instagram) made braids from thermal hair in Blizzard Blue/Amethyst, Dark Amethyst/Orchid Purple, Light Plum/Candyfloss, and Medium Purple/Blizzard Blue.
+- In the fifth picture, Art By Domi (Etsy / Facebook / Instagram) made braids from thermal hair in Blizzard Blue/Amethyst, Dark Amethyst/Orchid Purple, and Light Plum/Candyfloss.

 - In the sixth and seventh pictures, Savanna of Loco-Locs (Facebook / Instagram) made dreads and braids from thermal hair in Blizzard Blue/Amethyst along with Festival Braid in Maya Blue and Tranquil Blue.